mavrw/farm-rest-rpg/README.md

 ### AWS Infrastructure

-Infrastructure will be defined and deployed using [Terraform] to ensure repeatibility and version control.
+Infrastructure will be defined and deployed using [Terraform] to ensure repeatability and version control.
 The architecture will initially consist of:

 - An EC2 instance or container service (ECS/Fargate) to host the API
 - RDS for PostgreSQL